JuliaLang/IJulia.jl/docs/src/manual/installation.md

 If you download and install a new version of Julia from the Julia web site, you will also probably want to update the packages with `Pkg.update()` (in case newer versions of the packages are required for the most recent Julia).
-In any case, if you install a new Julia binary (or do anything that *changes the location of Julia* on your computer), you *must* update the IJulia installation (to tell Jupyter where to find the new Julia) by running
+In any case, if you're using the default kernel and you install a new Julia binary (or do anything that *changes the location of Julia* on your computer), you *must* update the IJulia installation (to tell Jupyter where to find the new Julia) by running:
 ```julia
 Pkg.build("IJulia")
 ```